Conseils de préparation

 A Pure and Authentic Tea Carefully Selected

-bancha green tea whole and broken leaves with green and brown nuances
+Bancha green tea with whole and broken leaves in green and brown hues

 Ingrédients biologiques